×

 When we asked expats and global nomads about their social experiences in Luanda, they replied:

 "Expats, retirees, and digital nomads living in Luanda, typically have a diverse social life that includes interacting with fellow expats, locals, and other international residents.
 They often attend social events, such as cultural festivals, art exhibitions, and music concerts, to immerse themselves in the local culture and make new friends.
 Many also join clubs, sports teams, or language classes to meet like-minded individuals and expand their social circle.
 Networking events and expat communities, such as InterNations, provide additional opportunities for socializing and sharing experiences.
 However, it is essential to be aware of the high cost of living in Luanda, which may impact the affordability of certain social activities.
-Overall, the social life of expats, retirees, and digital nomads in Luanda can be vibrant and fulfilling, as long as they are open to embracing new experiences and connecting with people from diverse backgrounds," said one expat in Luanda.
+Overall, the social life of expats, retirees, and digital nomads in Luanda can be vibrant and fulfilling, as long as they are open to embracing new experiences and connecting with people from diverse backgrounds," wrote one expat in Luanda.

 "The social scene in Luanda, is diverse and vibrant, reflecting the city's rich cultural heritage and its growing cosmopolitan population.
 Luanda is known for its lively nightlife, with numerous bars, clubs, and restaurants offering a variety of entertainment options for locals and expats alike.
 Music plays a significant role in the social scene, with genres like Kizomba, Semba, and Kuduro being popular among the Angolan people.
 In addition to nightlife, Luanda offers various cultural events and festivals throughout the year, such as the Luanda International Jazz Festival and the Luanda Carnival, which showcase local talent and attract international artists.
 The city also has a growing art scene, with galleries and exhibitions featuring contemporary Angolan artists.
 Socializing in Luanda often revolves around family and friends, with gatherings taking place at homes, restaurants, or outdoor spaces like parks and beaches.
 The city's residents are known for their warm and welcoming nature, making it easy for newcomers to make connections and immerse themselves in the local culture.
 However, it is essential to note that Luanda is one of the most expensive cities globally, which can impact the social scene for those on a budget.
 High costs for dining out, entertainment, and transportation may limit some people's ability to fully engage in the city's social offerings.
-Despite this, the social scene in Luanda remains lively and diverse, offering a unique blend of traditional Angolan culture and modern urban living," explained one expat living in Luanda.
+Despite this, the social scene in Luanda remains lively and diverse, offering a unique blend of traditional Angolan culture and modern urban living," said one in Luanda.

 What advice to expats in Luanda have about housing?